khaledmo77/LibraryManagementSystem-/README.md

 Associated Author (selected from a dropdown)

-3. Book Library
+Book Library
 View a list of books with their status (available or borrowed).

 Filter by book status, borrow date, and return date.

+Borrowing Feature:
-Borrowing Feature: Borrow available books.
+Borrow available books.

+Returning Feature:
-Returning Feature: Mark books as available upon return.
+Mark books as available upon return.

-4. Borrowing Transactions
+Borrowing Transactions
 Track borrowing and returning of books.

 Prevent borrowing a book that is already checked out.

 Availability Update: Ensure the book status is correctly updated on return.

-5. UI/UX Enhancements
+UI/UX Enhancements
 Pagination for improved navigation.

 Partial Views for dynamic updates on book details and borrowing status.

 JavaScript to dynamically update book availability when borrowing or returning books.

+Security Features
 ASP.NET Identity for managing secure user authentication.

 Running the Project